pastelprospects/cassett/content/pages/blog/mindful-moments.md

 title: Making Mindful Moments
 date: '2024-09-14'
 excerpt: >-
-  Engaging in mindful moments requires that we are fully present without judgement.
+  "Engaging in mindful moments requires that we are fully present without judgement.
 The ability to be wholly present is a skill that requires constant training.
-We often either overemphasize the past or attempt to project a future we believe and perceive...
+We often either overemphasize the past or attempt to project a future we believe and perceive..."
 featuredImage:
   type: ImageBlock
   url: /images/meditate.jpeg